 Catherine was born in Busan, South Korea, and spent her childhood in Saudi Arabia and New Zealand.
 She first began learning piano at the age of five and took up cello five years later.
 She attended the Purcell School with full scholarship before moving to Germany where she studied for her Diploma.
 Scholarship from St.Albanstift supported her studies subsequently at the City of Basel Music Academy in Switzerland where she gained a Bachelor of Music degree.
 She later achieved a Master's degree in Cello Performance from the University of Music & Performing Arts Stuttgart in Germany, graduating with the highest honours for both degrees.

 Chamber music being one of Catherine's artistic focuses, has led her to collaborate with many versatile musicians of today as well as her taking part in regular chamber music sessions at Pinerolo International Music Academy in Italy.
 Catherine received grants from the Zetland Foundation, Trinity College London Scholarship and Gladys Bratton Scholarship for her Postgraduate Artist Diploma studies at the Trinity Laban Conservatoire of Music & Dance.
-During her studies, he was mentored by the British conductor and cellist, Richard Markson.
+During her studies, she was mentored by the British conductor and cellist, Richard Markson.

 Having close ties to her Korean heritage, Catherine has played in the Embassy Series at St. Martin-in-the-Fields supported by the South Korean Embassy, Korean Music Festival in London as well as organising fundraising concerts for European Alliance for Human Rights in North Korea.